akl5/PackTrack/README.md

 on NUworks would help dozens to hundreds of students, employers, and Northeastern administrators alike.

 ## **Clarifications:**
 In the database, we have students and student_employees.
-A user can be a student but not a student employee;
+A user can be a student but not a student employee; however, a student can become a student employee once they get hired for a co-op position.